TL-QL/senior_project/README.md

 - Folder models stores all DB collections' schema
 - Folder wowowui stores all front-end files
 - Folder routes usually deal with back-end issues
-- Folder json contains all data in the local database
+- Folder json contains all data in the local database and the name for local DB is wow

 ## How to run the website
 - Download: Node JS (https://nodejs.org/en/) and MongoDB (https://www.mongodb.com/)